pletzer/perf-training/_lessons/python-scatter/03b-ctypes.md

 The C type `NULL` will map to None.

 ## Exercises

-We've created a version of `scatter.py` that builds and calls a C++ external function `src/wave.cpp`.
+We've created a version of `scatter.py` that builds and calls a C++ external function *src/wave.cpp*.
 Compile the code using
 ```
 python setup.py build
 ```
 (Make sure you have the `BOOST_DIR` environment set as described [here.](https://nesi.github.io/perf-training/python-scatter/introduction))

- 1. profile the code and compare the timings with the results under `original` and `vect`
+ 1. profile the code and compare the timings with those obtained by running *scatter.py* under `original/` and `vect/`
  2. rewrite Python function `isInsideContour` defined in `scatter.py` in C++ and update file `setup.py` to compile your extension.
  3. profile the code with your version of `isInsideContour` written in C++